gerwitz/hgc-v12/src/logs/events/198x/1985-apple.md

 Mom worked at [Flo Valley](https://stlcc.edu/fv) in the writing lab, and the guys who ran the computer lab would sometimes babysit me while she worked.
 Their version of babysitting was to introduce me to software cracking; one of them was the author of a very popular low-level disk duplication program.
 At first I just used the tools they introduced me to to make copies of games and utilities I couldn’t afford.
 Raised in a Southern-oriented family, I used an ASCII art Confederate flag and “The Rebel” as my signature.
 As the arms race between pirates and copy protection methods advanced, I progressed in techniques and found myself “debugging” the Disk II firmware.

 That machine code is the lowest level of software.
-Today is generated automatically, usually more than one layer removed from a human programmer.
+Today it is generated automatically, usually more than one layer removed from a human programmer.
 But these primitive systems were hand-crafted, and following an execution thread through such code feels intimate.
 You appreciate cleverness and get a sense of personality from the author.

 The Disk II was created by Steve Wozniak himself and after a few years teaching myself by hacking his system I felt like I knew him.